Do I have to pay inheritance tax on my parents’ house?

 Can you give away a property tax-free?

 Another IHT planning option is for someone to pass on their home before they die.
-Passing on a home can take it out of your assets and reduce the value of your estate once you die, but there are strict rules under what is known as the seven-year rule.
+Passing on a home can reduce the value of an estate before death, but there are strict rules under what is known as the seven-year rule.

-There is normally no IHT to pay if you pass on a home, move out and live in another property for seven years.
-You need to pay the market rent and your share of the bills if you want to carry on living in it, otherwise you will be treated as the beneficial owner and it will remain as part of your estate.
-If you die within seven years of giving it away, your home will be treated as a “potentially exempt transfer” and forms part of your estate within the nil-rate band of £325,000.
+There is normally no IHT to pay if someone passes on a home, moves out and lives in another property and survives for seven years.
+They need to pay the market rent and their share of the bills if they want to carry on living in it, otherwise they will be treated as the beneficial owner (under the "gift with reservation" rules) and it will remain as part of their estate.
+If they die within seven years of giving it away, then under the “potentially exempt transfer” rules the value of the gift forms part of their estate.

-The value of any gifts above the £325,000 threshold would be charged a rate depending on how long ago it was given and tapers down the longer ago the gift was.
+Ordinarily the value of any gifts above the £325,000 nil-rate band threshold would then have an inheritance tax rate applied to them that depends on how long ago the gift was made.
+The rate of IHT tapers down the further the gift was made before the date of death.
 There is a 40% charge on the value of a gift above the £325,000 threshold, dropping to: 32% for three to four years; 24% for four to five years; 16% for five to six years; and 8% for six to seven years.
-This is charged alongside any IHT due on other assets worth more than the £325,000 threshold.
+This is charged alongside any IHT due on other assets that form part of the estate, with the nil-rate band being applied to the value of any gifts before the remaining tax-free allowance is applied to the rest of the estate.

 Inheritance tax paid on gifts

-Years between gift and death IHT to be paid
+Years between gift and death IHT rate to be paid

 Less than 3 40%